 Some grants are available for historical buildings dependent on the cultural background of the people who built or used the structure.
 Native American groups and Hispanic groups are both good examples of cultures that have structures here that need to be preserved for education and for the historical value they have to the country and to the people of those cultures.
 For a good place to start looking for very specific types of grants use our Quick Guide to the Federal Register.

-Though few grants are made to individuals as opposed to government agencies or not-for-profit-organizations, there are some exceptions and it is worth your time to look into them.
+Though few grants are made to individuals as opposed to government agencies or not-for-profit-organizations, there are some other exceptions and it is worth your time to look into them.
 A good place to start is any historical society in your local area as well as your local government landmarks board.
 If there are no grants available there may be tax incentives offered by local, state or federal agencies.

 For an easy to read overview of resources, see our article on types of grants and where to find them.